Welcome to the STUART-HAIRSTON CAMP #515

-The citizen-soldiers who fought for the Confederacy personified
+The citizen-soldiers who fought for the Confederacy

-fight the Second American Revolution.
+decision to fight the Second American Revolution.
 The tenacity with which Confederate soldiers fought underscored their belief

 in the rights guaranteed by the Constitution.
 These attributes are the underpinning of our democratic society and represent